yayaq1/quartz/content/notes/lessons-learned.md

 ## The Bottom Line

-These lessons aren't just about code or technology—they're about being human in a fast-paced, demanding field.
+These lessons aren't just about code or technology-they're about being human in a fast-paced, demanding field.
 They're about understanding your own limitations, building discipline, and staying focused on what really matters.

 The bonfire burns brightest when it's well-tended, not when it's trying to consume everything at once.